james-p-xu/james-p-xu.github.io/src/posts/video-model-serving-inference.md

 ## Serving Optimizations
 This section is more experimental than previous sections.
-The discussion will be based off DiT-Serve and conventional LLM serving ideas.
+The discussion will be primarily based off DiT-Serve and conventional LLM serving ideas.

 ### (Continuous) Batching

+### Sequence/Context Parallelism

+### Patch Parallelism

+### VAE Chunking and Caching

 ### Model Compilation and CUDA Graphs

-### VAE Chunking